TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/Documentation/DateTime/getNextMonthNumber.md

 # `getNextMonthNumber` - get next month number

 Returns next month number in relation to specified year and month number; numeration from 0 and 1 is available for both parameter and returned value.

 ```
-getNextMonthNumber(
+(
   namedParameters:
       Readonly<
         (